 If you’re looking to keep a tighter leash on your spending and want help saving, then Oval Money may be worth considering.
-But take a look at this Oval Money review to see why you may want to look elsewhere.
+Although it’s not my favourite money app, you can claim a free £5!

 Oval Money claims to be a free app that helps everyone be “money wise”.
 Not only does the app allow you to track your spending, but it also allows you to save money too without lifting a finger.

 Like all other money apps, you will need to link the app to your main bank account.
 If you have other banks accounts or credit cards, you can link these too.
 You’ll also need to provide a phone number and email address for security purposes.

 Signing up wasn’t the easiest process as I was unable to find my nationality.
 I tried under British, U.K. and English without any luck.
 In the end, I had to choose Gibraltar.
 But after reading reviews of the app on iTunes, I discovered I wasn’t the only one.